jeeliz/jeelizFaceFilter/README.md

 ```html
 <canvas width="600" height="600" id='jeeFaceFilterCanvas'></canvas>
 ```
 This canvas will be used by WebGL both for the computation and the 3D rendering.
-When your page is loaded you should launch this function :
+When your page is loaded you should launch this function:
 ```javascript
 JEEFACEFILTERAPI.init({
     canvasId: 'jeeFaceFilterCanvas',